Love in the Clouds

 On the Road Again

-What I really want to address, and this movie is a perfect example, is Hallmark’s penchant for casting 40 year-olds in the roles of 20 or early thirty-year-olds.
+What I really want to address, and this movie is a perfect example, is Hallmark’s penchant for casting 40-year-olds in the roles obviously written for 20 or early thirty-year-olds.
 Aren’t there any promising young actors and actresses out there?.
 I am tired of seeing the same faces over and over.
 It is particularly absurd in this one.
 The older experienced couple who have a 20-year relationship and a daughter old enough to have a beautiful old home, are played by actors who are the same age, if not younger, than the couple they are meant to be mentoring! **8 out of 10 stars**

 December 1, 2015